22/11/2024

 Looking for deals in distressed acquisitions means finding financially solid companies that can gain from buying struggling ones.
 Investors focus on businesses with strong foundations, eyeing the chance to buy assets cheaply.
 Despite higher interest rates and costs, the desire for buying stays strong.

-Acquisition opportunities
+acquisition opportunities

 There’s lots of action in the investment-grade market, with big players still issuing bonds.
 This shows ongoing interest in distressed mergers and acquisitions.
 But these deals are complex.
 Issues like the pandemic’s effect and less government help have increased distressed opportunities.
 Investors see these as chances to grow during uncertain times.